Not bad?

 Installing pgBouncer

-Use our script to compile it from source (Debian/Ubuntu-compatible) or do it yourself.
+Use to compile it from source (Debian/Ubuntu-compatible) or do it yourself.

 pgBouncer configuration